substitute subexpressions into an expression

 The eval option to subs also performs a full evaluation while keeping the semantics the same as for subs.
 This option should be used with care.

-The options eval and inplace can be given together in the index as an expression sequence, and they can be specified in either order.
+The options eval, inplace, and member can be given together in the index as an expression sequence, and they can be specified in either order.

 The subs command is thread-safe as of Maple 15.